m-decoster/glExamples/README.md

 This example introduces the loading and rendering of heightmaps.
 It also introduces smooth camera movement and looking around with the mouse.
 The terrain is rendered without color or texture and in wireframe.
-Adding color and texture is a good excercise for the beginning reader.
+Adding color and texture is a good exercise for the beginning reader.

 [Code](src/examples/04-hello_heightmap)